lucky-media/.github/profile/README.md

 ## 👩‍💻 Useful resources
 We are proud to share our experience and know-how with the community.
 We believe that we owe it to the progress of technology and the prosperity of society.
 It’s no wonder that our internship positions are always full of enthusiastic young programmers, who become fully capable of being easily employed in the industry.

+### Technology Stack
+Our team is specialized in working with modern web development frameworks such as Laravel, Statamic, React, Next.js, Node.js, Alpine.js, Vue and TailwindCSS.

 ### 🕸️ Open-Source
 We are continuously contributing in the open-source community, and some of our most noted projects are:
 * [Next Starter](https://github.com/lucky-media/nextstarter) - a Next.js project starter build with TailwindCSS and some opinionated defaults
 * [Statamic Starter](https://github.com/lucky-media/statamic-starter) - an opinionated Statamic Starter kit built with TailwindCSS
 * [Laravel Breeze](https://github.com/lucky-media/breeze-react) - using React with Laravel Breeze.
 This is now officially integrated into Laravel Breeze.
+* [Knowledge base](https://guidelines.luckymedia.dev/) - guidelines to help developers with some good practices of the technologies we use.

 ### 🏹 Our Products
 * [Landtamic](https://statamic.com/starter-kits/luckymedia/landtamic) - a very powerful Statamic Starter kit with more than 100 component designs